satiewaltz/simply-react/README.md

 - CSS Modules

 ### Scripts
-Buidling to a `/dist` folder for distribution:
+Build to a `/dist` folder for distribution:
 ```shell
 yarn build
 ```

-Run test suite:
+Run your test suite:
 ```shell
 yarn test
 ```